 Students may register online after their first semester of attendance through:

 When registering online, your user ID is required.
-After logging in, select the "Student" tab then "Course Schedule" to select classes to register for.
+After logging in, select "Course Schedule" to select classes to register for.
 Make sure you confirm your registration before exiting so that your registration is saved.
 You may want to print a copy of your schedule.

 Students may register in person on any campus in the Student Services Office.